PROJECT · TOK0 / FIELD COMPRESSION UNIT

 ok

 Savings: 94%.
-The brew-install.toml rule strips the ==> lines, the percentage bar, and the cellar receipt — the only surviving signal is success, so the empty fallback fires.
+The rule strips the ==> lines, the percentage bar, and the cellar receipt.
+The only signal left is success, so the empty fallback fires.

 Tip